-I would be remiss not to mention several Boo Crew members who return year after year to help: Dee Lamoureux, Laurie Abatiell, Matt Abatiell, Kaylah Weeks, and my husband Gary Spaulding.
+I would be remiss not to mention several Boo Crew members who return year after year to help: Dee Lamoureux, Laurie Abatiell, Matt Abatiell, Kaylah Weeks, Katey Weeks, Michele Weeks, Erica and Dave Wallstrom and my husband Gary Spaulding.
 We are also grateful to the Mentor Connector volunteers.
-I need to also thank my neighbors who run out of candy every year and deal with the boarded-up windows and screaming trick-or-treaters.
+I need to also thank my neighbors who run out of candy every year and deal with the boarded-up windows and onslaught of screaming trick-or-treaters.

 It was never our intention to take away from the wonderful charity haunted houses like the Pittsford Haunted House that raises money for the fire department; or the Wilson Castle Haunted Tours that benefit the castle's heating fund.
 Therefore our haunted house is one night only and always Oct.
 31. A few years ago we introduced a donation jar to help defray the costs associated with creating the haunted house.
 We do not require a fee to go through the house but we appreciate any and all amounts people feel comfortable donating.
-Last year we were able to donate $475 to the Mentor Connector Activity Fund from the 1,134 trick or treaters who made it past the front door.
-We will be donating to the Mentor Connector again this year.
+Last year we were able to donate $600 to the Mentor Connector Activity Fund from the almost 900 trick or treaters who made it past the front door.
+We will be donating to the Mentor Connector again in the future.

 The following year we stepped it up with the help of several volunteers who joined our cast of frightening characters and the Boo Crew was born.
 Volunteers have come and gone but it takes an army of them to recreate the haunted house and scare the trick-or-treaters that dare to pass through the foray.

 Over the years, with the help of many friends, family, neighbors and volunteers our home is transformed